cardano-scaling/website/monthly/2024-07-monthly.md

 ### Transaction certification

-We have kept working on the implementation of the Cardano transaction certification with Mithril and we are currently working on the rollout of the feature to production:
+We have continued working on the implementation of the Cardano transaction certification with Mithril and are currently preparing for the rollout of this feature to production:

 - We are finalizing the minimization of the signer footprint on the SPO infrastructure.
 - We are preparing for activating the feature in the `release-preprod` network with the following release.